Nonadiabatic geometric quantum gates with on-demand trajectories: Conclusions

 \section{Conclusions}

-In summary, we present a general protocol for constructing geometric quantum gates with on demanded trajectory, utilizing a single smooth pulse.
-This general approach successfully overcomes inherent limitations found in conventional NGQG schemes.
-Furthermore, our approach allows for further optimization of gate performance under different scenarios, significantly enhancing quantum gate performance, including fidelity and robustness.
-Moreover, our scheme can readily extending to other quantum systems, such as trapped ions, NV centers in diamond, and Rydberg atoms.
+In summary, we present a general protocol for constructing geometric quantum gates with on-demand trajectories using a single smooth pulse.
+This general approach successfully overcomes the inherent limitations found in conventional NGQG schemes.
+Furthermore, our approach allows for further optimization under different scenarios, significantly enhancing the performance of the quantum gate, including its fidelity and robustness.
+Moreover, our scheme can readily extend to other quantum systems, such as trapped ions, nitrogen-vacancy centers in diamond, and Rydberg atoms.
 This adaptability reinforces the potential of our protocol as a promising avenue for realizing high-fidelity and strong-robust geometric quantum gates, offering valuable insights for the advancement of large-scale quantum computation.

 \acknowledgements This work was supported by the National Natural Science Foundation of China (Grant No. 12275090), the Guangdong Provincial Key Laboratory (Grant No. 2020B1212060066), and the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302303).